 Re-release poster by Bemis Balkind.

-Alien was a big deal for me when it appeared in late 1979, one of those films which seems to arrive at exactly the right moment.
+Alien was a big deal for me when it appeared in late 1979, one of those films that seems to arrive at exactly the right moment.
 I’d just left school, I was eagerly reading reprints of French and Belgian comic strips in Heavy Metal magazine, and also paperback reprints of science fiction stories from New Worlds; I was listening to Hawkwind and becoming increasingly obsessed with HP Lovecraft.
-I was, in short, the target audience for a serious sf-themed horror film with contributions from major artists like HR Giger and Jean “Moebius” Giraud, and I went to see it three times in a row.
+I was, in short, the target audience for a serious SF-themed horror film with contributions from major artists like HR Giger and Jean “Moebius” Giraud, and I went to see it three times in a row.